AJ6EE/YSFReflector/README.md

 $ ### First lets build the YSFReflector binary, init script and config file  ###
 $ wget https://register.ysfreflector.de/install.sh
 $ chmod a+x install.sh
-$ bash ./install.sh   ### type in a node name and description but we will be editing /etc/YSFReflector.ini below
+$ bash ./install.sh   ### type in a node name and description but we will be editing /etc/YSFReflector.ini below.
+$
+$ ###  Rename the YSFReflector init script so puppet can hopefully start it.
+See NOTE: at the EOF.
+$ mv /etc/init.d/YSFReflector.sh /etc/init.d/YSFReflector
+$
+$ ### Lets get my code and be ready to do some puppet magic later on.
 $ git clone https://github.com/AJ6EE/YSFReflector
 $ cd YSFReflector
 $ edit (vi, nano etc) the YSFReflector.ini file.
 Edit only the following lines with your information and save the file: